 Each year ISSI honors researchers who have made important empirical and theoretical contributions to the understanding of self and identity.
 The Distinguished Lifetime Career Award is presented to a researchers who have made major, enduring contributions to understanding self and identity over the course of their academic careers.
 The Outstanding Early Career Award is given to researchers who have made especially impressive contributions to the field within their first 10 years of obtaining a Ph.D.

-2018 Mark Alicke, Ohio University (award to be given at the 2019 SPSP Self & Identity Preconference)
+2018 Mark Alicke, Ohio University (award given at the 2019 SPSP Self & Identity Preconference)

 2017 Constantine Sedikides, University of Southampton